-$^{^{7}}$ Including information on ERS, and comments on the effectiveness of the controls or monitoring tools and any plans for further improvement.
+&lt;sup>7 Including information on ERS, and comments on the effectiveness of the controls or monitoring tools and any plans for further improvement.

-Additional reporting methods (such as real time monitoring programs)

-If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch reporting, reporting of tags and SBT measurements, reporting of ERS interactions etc), create a separate row of in this table for each method.
-Then, for each method, specify:

-- i.
-Whether this is mandatory. - ii.
-The information that is recorded (including whether it relates to SBT or ERS):- - iii.
-Who the reports are submitted to and by whom (e.g. Vessel Master, the Fishing Company etc)5:- - iv.
-What is the timeframe and method6 for submission:- - v.
-The type of checking and verification that is routinely conducted for this information:- - vi.
-Reference to applicable legislation and penalties:- - vii.
-Other relevant information7:- i.
-The system used for comparisons between observer data and other catch monitoring data in order to verify the catch data:-
+Additional If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch reporting reporting, reporting of tags and SBT measurements, reporting of ERS interactions methods etc), create a separate row of in this table for each method.
+Then, for each method, (such as specify: real time monitoring i.
+Whether this is mandatory. programs) ii.
+The information that is recorded (including whether it relates to SBT or ERS):- ER5) iii.
+Who the reports are submitted to and by whom (e.g. Vessel Master, the Fishing Company etc) :- iv.
+What is the timeframe and method for submission:- v.
+The type of checking and verification that is routinely conducted for this information:- vi.
+Reference to applicable legislation and penalties:- vii.
+Other relevant information :- Scientific Specify: Observers i.
+The system used for comparisons between observer data and other catch monitoring data in order to verify the catch data:- To compare observer data and other monitored catch data (logbook and CDS), the NIFS conducts debriefing works through national observer programs.
+In addition, the NIFS cross-checks those data using various information sources such as VMS records accessed through the FMC database, and import/export data or CDS data issued by NFQS. ii What information on EDC is neconded by charmony ii.
+What information on ERS is recorded by observers:- Species composition of ERS and other bycatch, retention and discard/release (in number or weight), seabirds mitigation measures used, ERS interactions, length and weight, sex, maturity, stomach contents, tag release and recapture, marine mammals and ERS sightings, depredation, etc. iii.
+Who are the observer reports submitted to:- The observer reports are submitted to the National Institute of Fisheries Science (NIFS). iv.
+Timeframe for submission of observer reports:- The observer shall submit a trip report in one month from the point when observer activities are completed. v.
+Other relevant information (including plans for further improvement - in $p{attioular}$ to reach coverage of $10\%$ of the effort): particular to reach coverage of 10% of the effort):- To ensure the quality of observers and the required observer coverage, the National Institute of Fisheries Science(NIFS) has been implementing observer training and education programs.

-Scientific Observers

-Specify:

-To compare observer data and other monitored catch data (logbook and CDS), the NIFS conducts debriefing works through national observer programs.
-In addition, the NIFS cross-checks those data using various information sources such as VMS records accessed through the FMC database, and import/export data or CDS data issued by NFQS.

-ii.
-What information on ERS is recorded by observers:-

-Species composition of ERS and other bycatch, retention and discard/release (in number or weight), seabirds mitigation measures used, ERS interactions, length and weight, sex, maturity, stomach contents, tag release and recapture, marine mammals and ERS sightings, depredation, etc.

-iii.
-Who are the observer reports submitted to:-

-The observer reports are submitted to the National Institute of Fisheries Science (NIFS)

-iv.
-Timeframe for submission of observer reports:-

-The observer shall submit a trip report in one month from the point when observer activities are completed.

-v.
-Other relevant information (including plans for further improvement - in particular to reach coverage of 10% of the effort):-

-To ensure the quality of observers and the required observer coverage, the National Institute of Fisheries Science(NIFS) has been implementing observer training and education programs.
 To achieve the representative coverage by season and area, the NIFS establishes annual observer operation plan in consultation with fishing companies before commencing the fishing season.

-VMS

-The items of

-"ii" are

-required in

-association

-with the

-Resolution on

-establishing the

-CCSBT Vessel

-i.
-For Member-flagged authorised carrier vessels and fishing vessels fishing for or taking SBT reference to applicable legislation and penalties:-
+VMC En Monthon flagged with wind a minimum 1 1611 1 611 VMS i.
+For Member-flagged authorised carrier vessels and fishing vessels fishing for or taking SBT provide references to applicable legislation and penalties:-